RUAA Grant Program

 Grant applications must be submitted by the following closing dates in order to be considered for the corresponding grant cycle.

-Each application must include one project.
-Groups may submit multiple applications if they are looking to fund multiple projects in one grant cycle (a maximum of $1,500 will be awarded for all projects combined).
-Note: Grants will not be awarded to reimburse for past events.
+Groups may request funds for multiple programs in one grant cycle, noting that a maximum of $1,500 will be awarded for all projects combined.
+Grants will not be awarded to reimburse for past events.

 - Career/Professional Development